dan-mccormick/SQL_Rockbuster_Analysis/README.md

 - The analysis will also include leveraging Tableau to create a visual presentation on key findings.

 ## Data
-- Rockbuster's database (provided by Careerfoundry fo the purposes of this project) which contains information about the company's film inventory, customers, and payments, among other things
+- Rockbuster's database (provided by Careerfoundry for the purposes of this project) which contains information about the company's film inventory, customers, and payments, among other things

 ## Tools